csrividhya/Data-Mining/README.md

 # Data-Mining
 Contains programs to perform some data mining tasks like finding 'k' similar records, finding 'k' nearest neighbours and 'k' means clustering...
+Detailed report of findings got by doing exploratory data analysis, data mining are all published as a report for each task.

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+These instructions will get you a copy of the project up and running on your local machine for development.

 ### Prerequisites

-You need to have Python setup along with packages like scipy, numpy etc.
+You need to have Python setup along with packages like scipy, numpy etc. Also, you need either a software like libreoffice to open and view the data used - .csv files.

 ```
-Give examples
+In fact, each subdirectory has a detailed readme file as to how to run the python source code.
 ```

 ## Built With

-* Python 3
+* Python 3 on Ubuntu 14.04 version.

-## Versioning

-We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/your/project/tags).

 ## Authors